-1) Quantum on Edge (QoE): addresses the challenges of building systems for distributed applications that rely on QPUs.
-Research in this category can focus on integrating existing quantum systems into the continuum, such that classical resources across a hierarchical network can aid in reducing wait times and load on QPUs.
+- 1) Quantum on Edge (QoE): addresses the challenges of building systems for distributed applications that rely on QPUs.
+Research in this category can focus on integrating existing quantum systems into the continuum, such that classical resources can aid in reducing wait times and load on QPUs.
 Alternatively, the focus may be on generalizable approaches for extending existing classical systems to increase the solution quality with QPUs.
-Section V and Section VI introduce ideational methods for both subcategories to facilitate this direction.

-2) Quantum for Edge (QfE): focuses on solving optimization problems in edge computing.
-Unlike QoE, it is not fcomplementarity to the classical AI counterpart.
-Rather, quantum researchers should aim to outperform AI methods.
-Existing classical methods could be utilized to warm-start quantum optimization.
-Moreover, they can serve as valuable benchmarks, marking a threshold quantum algorithms must cross before they are viable in practice.
-It is worth noting that quantum algorithms have been shown to outperform classical optimization methods for specific problem instances, which can be identified with a high probability prior to running the algorithm [43].
+Section V and Section VI introduce ideational methods for both subcategories. - 2) Quantum for Edge (QfE): focuses on solving optimization problems in edge computing.
+Unlike QoE, it is not complementarity to the classical AI counterpart since quantum algorithms have been shown to outperform classical optimization methods for certain problem instances [43].
+Nevertheless, it is useful to be aware of the state-of-the-art classical methods for two reasons.
+First, classical methods can serve as benchmarks that mark thresholds quantum algorithms must cross, i.e., measuring the performance gap relative to the classical state-of-the-art provides a realistic outlook on how close quantum methods are to become viable in practice.
+Second, classical methods could be useful for warm-starting quantum optimization algorithms.

 IV.
-AN ARCHITECTURE FOR A DISTRIBUTED HYBRID COMPUTE PLATFORM

-This section introduces the envisioned architecture illustrated in Figure 2.
-We first provide a high-level model of an edge-cloud continuum and relate it to our running example of a MAR platform that aims to implement our architecture.
+AN ARCHITECTURE FOR A DISTRIBUTED HYBRID COMPUTE PLATFORM edge-cloud continuum and relate it to our running example of a MAR platform that aims to implement our architecture.
 Then, we describe the individual components and how clients interact with them so that the remaining sections can reference the architecture.
-We do not claim that the components we introduce in our architecture are sufficient for a hybrid platform.
-Rather, we believe it forms a foundation for future work as a starting point for a new research directive to advance quantum and edge computing.
+We do not claim that the components we introduce are sufficient for a hybrid platform.
+Rather, we believe it forms a foundation for future work as a starting point for a new research direction to advance quantum computing.